What happens next as striking actors send Hollywood into meltdown?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Hollywood actors and writers strike over ‘disgusting’ studios.
+Hollywood actors and writers strike after ‘disgusting’ studios turn down deal.
 Here’s what it means for you

 SAG-AFTRA announcement means both actors and screenwriters are on strike simultaneously for the first time since 1960